-The biggest discovery however was of the people.
+The biggest discovery however were the people.
 I found people who were warm, welcoming and open.
 People with whom one could very quickly strike up a relationship, despite sometimes very considerable cultural differences.
 In contrast to what the media projects through foul television channels and worthless gutter newspapers, the outside world was full of decent human beings who were disarmingly kind and trustful.
 I am a committed atheist, but to my surprise I found kindred spirits in the people of faith whom I met.
 Like myself, I suppose, they too live in a state of detachment from mundanity, living in a dream-world dictated by scripture, with faith as their fantasy.
 For the first time I was surrounded by people who placed value in the abstract and immaterial, and not in simply money and possessions.

 I never looked back from my 2003 trip, and have focussed on little other than travelling since this time.
-In 2006 I made a series of very short trips with rental cars in the Middle East, and quickly realised that for me, travelling with one’s own vehicle was a far superior means of travelling than relying on public transport.
+In 2006 I made a series of very short trips with rental cars in the Middle East, and realised that for me, travelling with one’s own vehicle was a far superior means of travelling than relying on public transport.
 In the more than five years of the Odyssey described on this website, I fulfilled what felt like my lifelong ambition.
 For me, I cannot imagine anything more rewarding than the freedom of being self-sufficient (on a short time-scale) in a capable off-road vehicle and having free access to much of the Eurasian continent.